Samuel-2626/project_nesa/readme.md

 ### A Single Question

-Things start getting interesting when you view a single question, as you can see when it was asked, how many times it was viewed, and how many answers it as.
+Things start getting interesting when you view a single question, as you can see when it was asked, how many times it was viewed, and how many answers it has.
 You can also `share`, `follow`, `upvote`, and `downvote` a question.
 While if there are related questions, it will also be visible here.

 ![Question 6](https://imgur.com/WKaDgAo.png)

-Futhermore, you can answer a particular question, just once as well as `upvote`, `downvote`, `edit`, and `delete` answer.
-You can also `accept` a particular answer if you deemed it to be the most suitable for your particular question: a `green check mark` will be visible on accepted answers.
+Futhermore, you can answer a particular question just once, as well as `upvote`, `downvote`, `edit`, and `delete` answer.
+You can also `accept` a particular answer if you deem it to be the most suitable for your particular question: a `green check mark` will be visible on accepted answers.

 ![Question 7](https://imgur.com/cJpzRez.png)